jtschoonhoven/resume/README.md

 -   Product Development: Designed and built Curious, an internal BI tool for visualizing data in our Redshift cluster that was essential to decision making for revenue and executive teams.
 It remained the primary data exploration tool for years after I left the company.

--   Feature Development: Built the frontend for Change.org's internal Experiment Service, from concept to production deployment in under two weeks, demonstrating efficient and rapid development skills
+-   Feature Development: Built the frontend for Change.org's internal Experiment Service, from concept to production deployment in under two weeks, demonstrating efficient and rapid development skills.

 -   Data Engineering: Proven ability to understand and work with complex data systems, experimentation services, and machine learning services, demonstrating deep domain knowledge and technical expertise.